Genomon-Project/paplot-doc/data_pmsignature.rst

 .. note::

-  Since one signature is assigned to backgroud signature in this example, the last signature in the contribution graph is background signature.
+  Since one signature is assigned to background signature in this example, the last signature in the contribution graph is background signature.

 ----